 Q&A with Marve Ann Alaimo

-Marve Ann is a partner based in the Naples, Florida office who focuses her practice in estate planning and wealth preservation.
+Marve Ann is based in the Naples, Florida office who focuses her practice in estate planning and wealth preservation.
 She has nearly 20 years of experience in estate and charitable gift planning, probate and trust administration as well as estate and trust litigation and guardianship.

 Describe a pivotal moment that influenced your career path.